 Patients are encouraged to ask four questions – to help them ‘Choose Wisely’:

 Do I really need to have this test/procedure?

 What happens if I do nothing?

-Doctors and other health professionals will be encouraged to listen to what matters to patients and make joint decisions with them.
+Doctors and other health professionals are encouraged to listen to what matters to patients and make joint decisions with them.

-Currently Medical Colleges and specialty societies and other groups in New Zealand are identifying tests, treatments and procedures that evidence shows may be of limited or no benefit to patients or which may cause harm.
-They will then work within their services to implement recommendations about the use of these tests etc and encourage conversations with patients.
+Medical Colleges, specialty societies and other groups in New Zealand are identifying tests, treatments and procedures that evidence shows may be of limited or no benefit to patients, or which may cause harm.
+They then work within their services to implement recommendations about the use of these tests etc and encourage conversations with patients.